-We all know how difficult it can be sometimes to get an appointment when you want one, or frustrating when you’re told you have to wait for your child to see their usual GP.
+We all know how difficult it can be sometimes to get an appointment with your GP when you want one, or how frustrating it is when you’re told you have to wait for your child to see their usual GP.

 “It may be that a particular GP or a trained asthma nurse are felt to be better placed to see your child for their asthma than your regular GP because of their specific skills and experience.
-So if it’s not urgent then it’s worth waiting for the right member of the team,” says Dr Andy.
+So if it’s not urgent then it’s worth waiting to see the right member of the team,” says Dr Andy.
 “But, if your child is unwell, don’t delay getting them seen.”

 - Booking your child’s asthma review well ahead of time so you have a good chance of being able to book in with the GP or asthma nurse your child knows.

-Your child’s asthma can change so their symptoms may not always be present when you take them to their appointment.
+Your child’s asthma can change so their symptoms may not always be happening at the time when you take them to their appointment.
 This can make it harder for GPs to work out what’s wrong.

-Some parents find it useful to film their child’s symptoms on their phone, so they have something to show the GP at the appointment.
-This can also save you time describing the symptoms.
-Other helpful tools are your child’s symptom calendar or peak flow diary which you can take along to the GP to show them how your child has been over several days.
-This can give busy GP a quick at a glance idea of how your child has been doing.
+- Taking your child’s symptom calendar or peak flow diary along to your GP to show them how your child has been over several days.
+This can give your busy GP a quick, at-a-glance idea of how your child has been doing.

-Top tip - try a mix and match: there’s a lot of expertise you can draw on to build up an expert care package for your child alongside your usual GP, particularly if your child’s GP practice has an asthma nurse available, or a practice nurse who has a special interest in asthma or looking after children’s health.
+- A mix-and-match approach: there’s a lot of expertise you can draw on to build up an expert care package for your child alongside your usual GP, particularly if your child’s GP practice has an asthma nurse available, or a practice nurse who has a special interest in asthma or looking after children’s health.

-Don’t forget yourself!
-You know your child best, and by exploring our website you can get more information and build up your knowledge of asthma.
+- Exploring the Asthma UK website where you can get more information and build up your knowledge of asthma.

 There’s never enough time to talk through my concerns about my child’s asthma – I always feel like I’m being rushed

 Some practices are happy for you to book a double appointment, if one is available.
 This can give you much longer to talk everything through.
 If that's not an option, it may also help to plan ahead so you can make the most of your 10 minutes.

-Our in-house GP Andy Whittamore gives his top tips for making your appointment more productive:
+Our in-house GP Dr Andy gives his top tips for making your appointment more productive:

-- If your child keeps a symptom calendar, bring that along – this is a very useful way to see how your child’s asthma has been over time
+- If your child keeps a symptom calendar or peak flow diary, bring that along – this is a very useful way to see how your child’s asthma has been over time.

-- Think about any symptoms your child has had and any triggers you’ve noticed, such as hay fever
+- Make a note of any symptoms your child has had and any triggers you’ve noticed, such as hay fever.

 - Showing your GP a film of your child’s recent symptoms from your phone can also be faster than trying to describe them in words.